marscolony2040/DataMining2_FinalProject/README.md

 # DataMining2_FinalProject
 My task in this project was to predict and classify donations amounts based on various variables.
+I had to use a multivariable regression model, a neural network, and an ensemble model with a neural network and a decision tree classifier.
+The data was loaded through Microsoft SQL Server and imported into R. Python was used to clean the initial datasets from special characters which were making the importing process difficult.